Current Builds » Smithfield's 1970 Superbird Clone

 Here at Petty's Garage we're working hard to get this Superbird clone to it's ultimate glory for our partner and sponsor Smithfield.

 We finished the metal work by replacing the floor, some rear panel pieces, rear outer wheel houses, and both quarter panels.
 The fiberglass pieces for the conversion are dialed in together to finally bring back shape to this Superbird conversion.

-Stay tuned as we have taken our Superbird off the plate and it heads off to the body shop to get it's body work done before paint!
+We have taken our Superbird off the plate and it has headed to the body shop from some body work.